NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/tasks-and-scripts.md

 });
 ```

-And run the new task:
+Now you should be able to run it:

 ```
 npx hardhat accounts
 ```

-Let's see how this works.
 We are using the `task` function to define our new task.
-The first argument is the name of the task and it's what we use in the command line to run it.
+Its first argument is the name of the task, and it's what we use in the command line to run it.
 The second argument is the description of the task, which is printed when you use `npx hardhat help`.

-The third argument is the definition of the task itself.
-It's a function that receives two arguments: the arguments for the task (we don't have any yet) and the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (HRE), containing all the functionality of Hardhat and of any enabled plugins.
-The body of this function is what gets executed when you run the task.
-Here we are using `ethers.getSigners()` to obtain all the configured accounts and then, for each one, we print its address.

-### Running a script with the `run` task

-One of the built-in tasks that come with Hardhat is the `run` task.
-This task receives a file as its argument and runs it within an initialized HRE.
+The third argument is an async function that gets executed when you run the task.
+It receives two arguments:

+1. An object with the arguments for the task.
+We didn't define any yet.
+2. The [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) or HRE, which contains all the functionality of Hardhat and its plugins.
+You can also find all of its properties injected into the `global` namespace during the task execution.

+You are free to do anything you want in this function.
+In this case, we use `ethers.getSigners()` to obtain all the configured accounts and print each of their addresses.

+You can add parameters to your tasks, and Hardhat will handle their parsing and validation for you.

+You can also override existing tasks, which allows you to change how different parts of Hardhat work.

+To learn more about tasks, please read [this guide](../advanced/create-task).

+## Writing Hardhat scripts

+You can write scripts and run them with Hardhat.
+They can take advantage of the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) to access all of Hardhat's functionality, including the task runner.

-Let's use a script that does the same that our `accounts` task.
+Here's a script that does the same as our `accounts` task.
 Create an `accounts.js` file with this content:

 ```js
 async function main() {